 A: No. While information given to the university's attorneys may have some legal protection, it may be necessary to disclose such information as part of the attorneys' duty to appropriately represent the university and its interests.

 Q: Can I retain outside counsel for a university matter?

 A: No. Only the OGC is authorized to retain outside counsel.
 If you should feel you need outside counsel representation, please contact us and we will determine if retaining outside counsel is appropriate.

 Q: Can I receive legal representation as a student, faculty or administrative staff member?

 A: The decision on whether to provide legal counsel to a member of the university community rests with the general counsel.
 Generally, OGC does not provide counsel to individuals to bring action against third parties.
-And, while each decision is dependent upon the particular facts in a given situation, representation of individuals (students, faculty or staff) is dependent upon whether the individual being sued was conducting his/her self consistent with his/her assigned duties or at the request of a University officer.
-In instances where a decision is made to represent an individual, that person will either be assigned counsel or authorized to retain counsel of his/her choice.
+And while each decision is dependent upon the particular facts in a given situation, representation of individuals (students, faculty, or staff) is dependent upon whether the individual being sued was conducting himself or herself consistent with his or her assigned duties or at the request of a University officer.
+In instances where a decision is made to represent an individual, that person will either be assigned counsel or authorized to retain counsel of his or her choice.

 Q: Can I, as an individual faculty member or student, receive legal advice on non-university matters?

 A: No. The OGC is counsel to the university.
 Any advice on non-university matters is beyond the scope of its duties.

 Q: Where can I get a copy of the Conflicts of Interest Policy?